Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Uncle Ham [Dublin] (late 60's four piece)

-Uptown Band/P2/P3/P4 [Dunlaoire] (Touted as one of the top beat groups of the late 60's, once had Brush Shiels)
+Uptown Band/P2/P3/P4 [Dunlaoire] (One of the top beat groups of late 60's, Brendan Bonass and Brush Shiels)

 Urge, The/P2/P3/P4 [Dublin] (early 70's rock band)